-The first Mississippi oil well was drilled in 1939 after a Yazoo County geological survey by a young geologist who had sought a suitable clay to mold cereal bowls for children.
+The first major Mississippi oil well was drilled following a geological survey by a young geologist — who had sought a suitable Yazoo County clay to mold cereal bowls for children.
 “It all began quite independently of any search for oil,” noted a southern history journal decades later.

-In February 1939, Frederic F. Mellen worked for the Works Progress Administration in Yazoo County during the Great Depression.
-The 28-year-old geologist supervised a clay and minerals survey project, “to locate a suitable clay to mold cereal bowls and other utensils for an underprivileged children’s nursery.”
+Frederic F. Mellen worked for the Works Progress Administration in Yazoo County during the Great Depression.
+By February 1939, the 28-year-old geologist was supervising a minerals survey project, “to locate a suitable clay to mold cereal bowls and other utensils for an underprivileged children’s nursery.”